brombres/RogueScript/README.md

-# Boss
+# RogueScript
-An interpreted Roguelike language.
+An interpreted subset of Rogue, written in Rogue.